Angel (Madonna song): Live performance

-The song was performed as part of Madonna's 1985 Virgin Tour; it was the fifth song of the setlist.
+The song was performed as part of Madonna's The Virgin Tour in 1985, and was the fifth song of the setlist.
 Madonna wore a blue see-through crop-top, revealing her characteristic black bra.
 She also had lacy leggings and crucifixes around an ear and her neck.
 As she finished the vigorous performance of "Everybody", the lights were dimmed and the introduction music of the song started.
 Rotating lights fell on the stage.
 Madonna appeared sitting on top of the stairs and gradually descended.
 During the intermediate bridge, she and her dancers moved energetically around the whole stage, as white balloons fell on them from above.
 Madonna continued singing as the lights were dimmed again.
 She finished the performance and disappeared behind the wings for a costume change.
 "Angel" did not appear in the final home video release Madonna Live: The Virgin Tour.

+She included a brief sample of the song on The Celebration Tour in 2023 during her tribute to Michael Jackson.
+The interlude featured two impersonators, one dressed as Madonna and the other like Jackson, dancing to a medley of "Like a Virgin" and "Billie Jean" behind a white screen, revealing only their silhouettes to the audience.
+The sample of "Angel" is played at the end of the performance as the two embrace and the words "Never can say goodbye" appear on the screen.